3mdeb/news-and-ideas/blog/content/post/2017-03-18-openocd-and-development-environment-for-zephyr-on-nxp-frdm-k64f.md

 I don't like idea of bloated Eclipse-based IDEs forced on us by big guys.
 It looks like all of semiconductors go that way TI, STM, NXP - this is terrible for industry.
-We loosing flexibility, features start to be hidden in hundreds of menus and lot of Linux enthusiast have to deal memory consuming blobs.
+We losing flexibility, features start to be hidden in hundreds of menus and lot of Linux enthusiast have to deal memory consuming blobs.
 Not mention Atmel, which is even worst going Visual Studio path and making whole ecosystem terrible to work with.

 Of course there is no way to validate such big ecosystem, so it have to be buggy.

 I know they want to attract junior developers with "simple" and good looking interface, but number of option hidden and quality of documentation lead experts to rebel against this choice.
 Learning junior developers how custom, vendor Eclipse works is useless for true skill set needed.
 It makes people learn where options are in menu, but not how those options really work and what is necessary to enable those.
 We wrapping everything to make its simple, but it turns us into users that don't really know how system works and if anything will happen different then usual we will have problems figuring out the way.

 Portability of projects created in Eclipse-based IDEs is far from being useful.
 Tracking configuration files to give working development environment to other